Frydag

-The Frydag family, also spelled Vrydach, Freytag, Freydag and various other slightly different spellings, is a German noble family known since the beginning of the 14th century that originated in Uradel in Westphalia.
+The Frydag family, also spelled Vrydach, Freytag, Freydag and various other slightly different spellings, is a German noble family, known since the beginning of the 14th century, that originated in Uradel in Westphalia.

-History
+Background

-The family was first documented between 1198 and 1217 with the person of Wecelo Vriedach.
-At the end of the 13th century, Westphalian aristocrats, among them also members of the Frydags, moved to Prussia and Livonia to fight with and in the Teutonic Order for the spread of Christianity.
-By marrying in 1574 with the heiress of the Gödens Castle in East Frisia, the Frydag's gained great prestige and wealth.
-Since 1644 some family lines have been using the title Baron and since 1692 other lines have been using the title Count.
+The family was first documented between 1198 and 1217 in the person of Wecelo Vriedach.
+At the end of the 13th century, Westphalian aristocrats, amongst them members of the Frydags, moved to Prussia and Livonia to fight in the Teutonic Order for the spread of Christianity.
+By marrying, in 1574, the heiress of the Gödens Castle in East Frisia, the Frydags gained great prestige and wealth.
+Since 1644, some family lines have been using the title Freiherr (Baron) and, since 1692, other lines have been using the title Graf (Count).

-The Freytag family line has played an important role in German history, especially in the form of high-ranking knights of the Livonian Confederation, but also much later in the person of the supplier of the bomb to assassinate Hitler as part of the 20 July plot, Wessel Freytag von Loringhoven.
-In addition, the general Hugo von Freytag-Loringhoven is cited more frequently as a military writer, being awarded the Pour le Mérite in 1916 for his work as a historian.
-The same applies to the lawyer Axel von Freytagh-Loringhoven in the Weimar Republic.
+The Freytag family has played an important role in German history, especially as high-ranking knights of the Livonian Confederation, but also, much later, in the person of the supplier of the bomb to assassinate Hitler as part of the 20 July plot, Wessel Freytag von Loringhoven.
+In addition, the general Hugo von Freytag-Loringhoven is cited frequently as a military writer on the First World War, being awarded the Pour le Mérite in 1916 for his work as a historian.
+Axel von Freytagh-Loringhoven is cited as an international law expert in the Weimar Republic.

-Name Forms
+Name forms

-The spelling of the different branches of the Freiherr family diverges:
+The spelling of the different branches of the baronial family includes: